o2r-project/o2r-project.github.io/_drafts/write-reproducible-manuscripts-for-copernicus-publishing-journals.md

 ![](/public/images/2018-10_rmd-pdf-example.png)

-The commands created a directory with the Copernicus Publishing template's files, including an R Markdown (`.Rmd`) file ready to be edited by you (left-hand side of the screenshot), a [LaTeX](https://en.wikipedia.org/wiki/LaTeX) (`.tex`) file for submission to the publisher, and a `.pdf` file for inspecting the final results and sharing with your colleagues (right hand side of the screenshot).
+The commands created a directory with the Copernicus Publications template's files, including an R Markdown (`.Rmd`) file ready to be edited by you (left-hand side of the screenshot), a [LaTeX](https://en.wikipedia.org/wiki/LaTeX) (`.tex`) file for submission to the publisher, and a `.pdf` file for inspecting the final results and sharing with your colleagues (right hand side of the screenshot).
 You can see how simple it is to format text, insert citations, chemical formulas, or equations, and add figures, and how they are rendered into a high-quality output file.

 All of these steps may also be completed with user-friendly forms when using [RStudio](https://en.wikipedia.org/wiki/RStudio), a popular development and authoring environment available for all operating systems.